yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-create.md

 ---
 title: "Create tab in chat"
 description: "Creates (pins) a tab to the specified chat within a team.
-Add a scrum board tab in the meeting chat by using Graph APIs. "
+Adds a scrum board tab in the meeting chat by using Graph APIs. "
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"